wahani/aoos/README.md

 # Another object orientation system in R
 Another implementation of object-orientation in R. It provides an interface to S4 reference classes and two alternative new implementations.
-One is an experimental version built around S4 (defineClass) and the other one (retList) makes it more convenient to work with lists returned from functions and uses only S3.
+One is an experimental version built around S4 ('defineClass') and the other one ('retList') makes it more convenient to work with lists returned from functions and uses only S3.

 ## Installation